 - Nearly 100,000 students in the same age range report alcohol-related rape

-It’s essential that young people are educated about the dangerous impacts of binge drinking.
+It’s essential that young people are educated about the dangerous impacts of binge drinking and the risk of alcohol use.
 Not only does it increase the chances of fatality but also increases the chance of many life-altering events occurring.

 For many, binge drinking during youth and college years will subside as individuals mature and go on to become responsible, healthy adults.
-However, for some, binge drinking will continue and become an AUD.
+However, for some, binge drinking will continue to develop into more hazardous drinking patterns and become an AUD.
 And as binge drinking continues, it can become heavy drinking, alcoholic drinking, and even high-intensity drinking.

 High-intensity drinking is defined by the NIAAA as alcohol intake at twice the rate of binge drinking.
 This equates to about eight or more drinks for females and 10 or more drinks for males during one occasion.
 Research indicates that this dangerous drinking pattern is most common amongst college-aged individuals.